zrajnis/spam-filter/README.md

 //  Returns exact category ('good' or 'bad'), or 'none' if string can't be categorized filter.classify(spamMsg) // 'bad'

+// Set threshold for a category filter.setThreshold('bad', 2)

+// Get threshold for a category filter.getThreshold('bad') // 2

 // Generates javaScript object with 5500 text messages categorized, object exists by default
 // Use this method only if you have trained the filter and want to reset it to default filter.generate()

+// Empty the classifier data
+filter.empty()

 // Train the filter, use category 'good' for non-spam and 'bad' for spam filter.train(spamMsg, 'bad')

-// Set threshold for a category filter.setThreshold('bad', 2)

-// Get threshold for a category filter.getThreshold('bad') // 2
+// Train the filter with your own set
+// Make sure categories remain 'good' and 'bad' in order for .isSpam() method to work const arr = [['Lorem ipsum dolor sit amet', 'good'], ['Ius eu impedit repudiandae', 'bad']] filter.trainSet(arr)
 ```